 For more information regarding the Affordable Care Act, check out the resources below.

 In 2003 the Florida Legislature passed Florida Statute 1006.69 mandating vaccination against Meningococcal Meningitis and Hepatitis B for every student residing in on-campus housing at any postsecondary educational institution or sign a waiver after being made aware of detailed information concerning the risks associated with the diseases.
-Saint Leo University requires all students attending the Florida campus to complete and turn in the Immunization Form to the Health and Wellness Center prior to matriculation.
+Saint Leo University requires all students attending the Florida campus to complete and turn in the Immunization Form to the Health Center prior to enrolling.
 On campus residential students as well as commuter students must submit a completed form with a physician's signature or an official vaccination record with stamp.

 College students have been found to be at an increased risk for meningitis (a deadly brain infection) in part due to the close living conditions.
 The bacteria are spread by respiratory secretions and direct contact with an infected person.
 Individuals with compromised immune system, certain health conditions and pregnant women should not take the meningococcal meningitis vaccine.
 Please read more at the site below.